popeindustries/dvlp/README.md

 `options` include:

+- **`autorespond: boolean`** enable/disable automatic dummy responses.
+If unable to resolve a request to a local file, the server will respond with a dummy file of the appropriate type (default `true`)
 - **`port: number`** the port to expose on `localhost`.
 Will use `process.env.PORT` if not specified here (default `3333`)
 - **`latency: number`** the minimum amount of random artificial latency to introduce (in `ms`) for responses (default `50`)
 - **`webroot: String`** the subpath from `process.cwd()` to preppend to relative paths (default `''`)